 An active shooter or hostile intruder incident can occur under a variety of circumstances, so no guidelines can cover specific actions to take in every situation.
 Even so, being familiar with these guidelines can help you to plan your own survival strategy for a variety of incidents.

-Law Enforcement personnel will deploy to the area of an active shooter with the primary goal of stopping the shooter.
-Members of the University community (students, faculty and staff) who encounter an active shooter or hostile intruder should adhere to the following guidelines.
+Law Enforcement personnel will deploy to the area of and engage the shooter.
+Members of the University community (students, faculty and staff) who encounter an active shooter or hostile intruder should adhere to the following guidelines:

 An Active Shooter Outside Your Building

 Do not confront or try to apprehend the intruder.

 Faculty should immediately lock/barricade the students and themselves in their classroom.
 If possible cover any windows or openings that have a direct line of sight into the hallway.
 Barricade the doors with desk, tables, etc.